zeyadelganainy/finance-tracker-api/docs/AUTHENTICATION.md

 ### ?
 DO

-- Use JWT access tokens (not service_role key)
+- Use JWT access tokens (signed by Supabase with RS256)
-- Validate tokens on every request
+- Validate tokens using JWKS public keys
 - Filter all queries by authenticated user ID
 - Enable RLS policies for defense-in-depth
 - Use HTTPS in production
-- Rotate JWT secrets periodically
+- Let Supabase handle key rotation
 - Set short token expiration (1 hour recommended)

 ### ?
 DON'T

 - Accept `user_id` from client requests
 - Use service_role key in API
+- Use symmetric JWT secrets (HS256)
-- Store JWT secret in source control
+- Store private keys in your API
-- Allow unauthenticated access to user data
 - Trust client-provided user identifiers
 - Skip token validation
+- Disable HTTPS for JWKS endpoint

 ---